The best free music-making software will allow you to compose and record music, without all the bells and whistles and costs of paid-for software.

 More seasoned producers needn’t be be put off by the beginner-friendly feel; SyndtSphere has an impressive array of sounds lurking within.
 The unique morphing function allows for some rock-solid sound design, but you may find yourself playing around with it for ages before getting anything done.

-Cakewalk – formerly known as Cakewalk SONAR, was one of the first ever digital audio workstations, but its owner Gibson halted development last year.
-Luckily for music makers, cloud music creation platform BandLab snapped the software up in February, and has made it available to download free.
+Cakewalk – formerly known as Cakewalk SONAR, was one of the first ever digital audio workstations, but its owner Gibson halted development.
+Luckily for music makers, cloud music creation platform BandLab snapped the software up and has made it available to download free.

 Cakewalk is a complete music production package, with creative songwriting tools and instruments, advanced mixing and mastering tools, unlimited MIDI and audio tracks for your own recordings, and a full suite of editing tools.
 Once you've finished, you can publish your work directly to SoundCloud, Youtube, Facebook and many other sites.